What is the Use of Paraphrasing Tools?

 Use Number 2: Removing Repetition and Improving Vocabulary

-Another way in which paraphrasing tools can be useful is by removing repetition and improving vocabulary.
+Another way paraphrasing tools can be useful is by removing repetition and improving vocabulary.

-In a lot of cases, rookie writers can find themselves at a loss for synonyms to use for a word that they have to frequently mention in their content.
+In many cases, rookie writers can find themselves at a loss for synonyms to use for a word they frequently mention in their content.
 To get some help, they can use paraphrasing tools.

 You’ll notice that we’ve mentioned removing repetition and improving vocabulary together in the heading.
-Basically, when a paraphrasing tool removes repetition, the user automatically learns new words.
+When a paraphrasing tool removes repetition, the user automatically learns new words.
 Neat, right?

 Let’s look at an example of this use case.